For the Lord’s portion is his people. Jacob is the lot of his inheritance. Deuteronomy 32:9

 God’s Charge to Joshua

-14 The Lord said to Moses, “Your days are approaching when you will die.
+14 The Lord said to Moses, “Your days are approaching when you must die.
 Call Joshua, and present yourselves in the Tent of Meeting, that I may commission him.”

 The Law Placed in the Ark

-24 When Moses had finished writing the words of this law in a book, at its completion, 25 Moses commanded the Levites, who bore the ark of the Lord’s covenant, saying, 26 “Take this book of the law, and put it by the side of the ark of the Lord your God’s covenant, that it may be there as a witness against you.
+24 When Moses had finished writing the words of this law in a book, until they were finished, 25 Moses commanded the Levites, who bore the ark of the Lord’s covenant, saying, 26 “Take this book of the law and put it by the side of the ark of the Lord your God’s covenant, that it may be there for a witness against you.
 27 For I know your rebellion and your stiff neck.
 While I am yet alive with you today, you have been rebellious against the Lord.
 How much more after my death?
 28 Assemble to me all the elders of your tribes and your officers, that I may speak these words in their ears, and call heaven and earth to witness against them.
-29 For I know that after my death you will utterly corrupt yourselves, and turn away from the way which I have commanded you; and disaster will happen to you in the latter days, because you will do that which is evil in the Lord’s sight, to provoke him to anger through the work of your hands.”
+29 For I know that after my death you will utterly corrupt yourselves and turn away from the way which I have commanded you, and disaster will happen to you in the latter days, because you will do that which is evil in the Lord’s sight, to provoke him to anger through the work of your hands.”